christopher5106/christopher5106.github.io/_posts/2015-09-04-Deep-learning-tutorial-on-Caffe-Technology.markdown

 print labels[top_k]
 {% endhighlight %}

+It will print you the top classes detected for the images.

 ###Define a model in Python

+It is also possible to define the net model directly in Python, and save it to a prototxt files.
+Here are the commands :

 {% highlight python %}
 from caffe import layers as L